Puneet-Bajaj-IITM/Apna-To-do/README.md

 4. You can mark tasks as done by clicking the checkbox next to the task.

-5. To edit a task, simply click on the task name, make your changes, and press Enter to save.

-6. To delete a task, click the X can icon next to the task.
+5. To delete a task, click the X can icon next to the task.

 ## Contributing